mailund/thesis/README.md

-# thesis
+# Thesis

-Dr. Scient Thesis -- it is time I write one.
+This repository is just for my Dr. Scient. thesis---it is about time I write such one.